PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 This is updated to say:

 > The NSEC3 RR MUST have the same TTL value as the minimum of the MINIMUM field of the SOA record and the TTL of the SOA itself.
 This matches the definition of the TTL for negative responses in [@!RFC2308].

+## No updates to RFC8198

+Instead of updating four documents, it would have been preferable to update it in one.
+[@RFC8198] says:

+> With DNSSEC and aggressive use of DNSSEC-validated cache, the TTL of the NSEC/NSEC3 record and the SOA.MINIMUM field are the authoritative statement of how quickly a name can start working within a zone.

+Here, the SOA.MINIMUM field cannot be changed to "the minimum of the SOA.MINIMUM field and the SOA TTL" because the resolver may not have the SOA RRset in cache.
+Because of that, this document cannot get away with updating just [@RFC8198].
+However, if authoritative servers follow the updates from this document, this should not make a difference, as the TTL of the NSEC/NSEC3 record is already set to the minimum value.

 ## Zone operator guidance